dericko/dericko.github.io/_posts/2014-10-15-front-seat-driver.md

 I opened the door and stepped out.
 A bent up shopping cart lay on its side a few yards in front of the car.
 I felt something crack underneath me.
 It looked like porcelain, a teapot or something.
 There were pieces all over the sidewalk.
 I turned to see a man in dirty clothing on his knees, sweeping the pieces into piles with his hands.

 “Are you alright man?”
 I asked.
 He didn’t respond, just kept sweeping.
 “You didn’t get hurt or anything?”
 I took a step closer and he stopped.
+Marco was in the driver’s seat and yelled something at me.

-He sat up, cross-legged, sorting through one of the piles.
-“Gone gone, all along,” he said in something between a song and a mutter.
+The man sat up, cross-legged, sorting through one of the piles.
+“Gone gone, all along, gone all along,” he said in something between a song and a mutter.

 “Jeez what happened?
 Did you see anything?
 There were these thugs coming after us.”

 He held up two pieces, trying to fit them together.

 I ran back to the car and dug up one of the Sonic bags.

 “Do you want a burger?”

 I handed him a chicken sandwich.
 He grabbed it and started eating.

-Marco was in the driver’s seat and yelled something at me.
-I got up, stumbled over to the passengers seat, sat down, and closed my eyes as we backed off the curb and sped down the street.